Parent page: Altium Concord Pro

 - Click the button at the top of the page and then the Create Project menu option to open the Create Project window.

-- The window will initially present in a simplified view.
-Enter the desired name for the project, a description (if needed), and choose a suitable Managed Project Template from the Templates drop-down menu.
+The window will initially present in a simplified view.
+Enter the desired name for the project, a description (if needed), and choose a suitable Project Template from the Templates drop-down menu.

 - To access more controls click the button.
 The following fields will present:

-- Parent Folder – use this field to specify where the folder for the project is to be created within the server's folder structure.
+- Parent Folder – use this field to specify where the folder for the project is to be created within the Workspace's folder structure.
 By default, this will be Projects\<ProjectName>.
-The default path for new projects is specified on the Admin – Settings – Projects page of Concord Pro's browser interface.
+The default path for new projects is specified on the Admin – Settings – Projects page of the Workspace's browser interface.

-- Repository – this field (if present) will list all Design Repositories managed through Concord Pro's local Version Control service, and which have been shared with you to use.
+Repository – this field (if present) will list all Design Repositories managed through the Workspace's local Version Control service, and which have been shared with you to use.
 Choose the repository in which to store the new project and its files.
 By default, the Versioned Storage (Git-based) repository will be selected.

-Defining a new Managed Project directly through Concorde Pro's browser interface.
+Defining a new Workspace project directly through the Workspace's browser interface.

-After defining the new project as required, click to create the new project structure.
+After defining the new project as required, click – the new project will be created.
 You will come back to the summary-level project list, where you will now see an entry for the newly-created project.

-An additional Managed Project, created through the browser interface.
+An additional Workspace project, created through the browser interface.

-The projects listing on the Projects page of Altium Concord Pro's browser interface includes all projects that are shared with you, and offers a range of controls to access project management features.
+The projects listing on the Projects page of the Workspace browser interface includes all projects that are shared with you, and offers a range of controls to access project management features.
 Use the button to switch the page to its project preview (graphical tiles) mode and the button to switch the page to its detailed list mode.

-The Projects page of Concord Pro's browser interface – command central for working with your managed projects.
+The Projects page of the Workspace browser interface – command central for working with your Workspace projects.
 Here, the detailed list mode for the page is shown.
 Hover the mouse over the image to see the project preview mode.

 The view's project entries are automatically sorted by Last modified date, with the most recently modified project appearing first in the list.
 Click the button to change to sorting by project Name, and click again to toggle between ascending and descending order.